 Thrombosis Travel Insurance

-If you have had a Thrombosis, you will need to have a Travel Insurance policy in place before your trip, that covers this medical condition.
+If you have had Thrombosis, you must have a Travel Insurance policy before a trip that covers this medical condition.

 |Section & Cover||Silver||Gold||Platinum|